listentothefrog/captaincook/README.md

 * Firebase (backend)
 * Typescript

-These are final candidates for the MVP for the web app.
+These are final candidates for the MVP.

 ## Refiend Text Stack aka The Beast Stack